overlookjs/util-make-symbols/README.md

 symbols.BAR // => Symbol(my-module.BAR)
 ```

-Symbols are cached in a global store, so creating a Symbol with same name and namespace anywhere in an app will return the same symbol.
+When a namespace is provided, Symbols are cached in a global store, so creating a Symbol with same name and namespace anywhere in an app will return the same symbol.

 ```js
 const symbols1 = makeSymbols( 'my-module', [ 'FOO' ] );